-- 20.1 Inicio Academies publishes a publication scheme on its website outlining classes of information that will be made routinely available, including: - Policies and procedures - Minutes of meetings - Annual reports - Financial information - 20.2 Classes of information specified in the publication scheme are made available quickly and easily on request. - 20.3 Inicio Academies will not publish any personal information, including photos, on its website without the permission of the affected individual. - 20.4 When uploading information to the Academy/Trust website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.
+- 20.1 Northern Arch Learning Partnership publishes a publication scheme on its website outlining classes of information that will be made routinely available, including: - Policies and procedures - Minutes of meetings - Annual reports - Financial information - 20.2 Classes of information specified in the publication scheme are made available quickly and easily on request. - 20.3 Northern Arch Learning Partnership will not publish any personal information, including photos, on its website without the permission of the affected individual. - 20.4 When uploading information to the Academy/Trust website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.

-2.1 CCTV and photography
+21.1 CCTV and photography

-21.1 The Academy/Trust understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles.

-- 21.2 Any School within the Trust which has CCTV will notify all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 21.3 Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 21.4 All CCTV footage will be kept for six months for security purposes; the IT Manager is responsible for keeping the records secure and allowing access. - 21.5 The Academy/Trust will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 21.6 If the Academy/Trust wishes to use images/video footage of pupils in a publication, such as the Academy/Trust website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 21.7 Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR.
+- 21.1 The Academy/Trust understands that recording images of identifiable individuals constitutes as processing personal information, so it is done in line with data protection principles. - 21.2 Any School within the Trust which has CCTV will notify all pupils, staff and visitors of the purpose for collecting CCTV images via notice boards, letters and email. - 21.3 Cameras are only placed where they do not intrude on anyone's privacy and are necessary to fulfil their purpose. - 21.4 All CCTV footage will be kept for up to 60 days (schools) and 11 days (College) for security purposes; The Schools IT Manager/Estates Manager is responsible for keeping the records secure and allowing access. - 21.5 The Academy/Trust will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them. - 21.6 If the Academy/Trust rust wishes to use images/video footage of pupils in a publication, such as the Academy/Trust website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil. - 21.7 Images captured by individuals for recreational/personal purposes, and videos made by parents for family use, are exempt from the GDPR.